nedbat/coveragepy/doc/config.rst

 [run] timid
 ...........

 (boolean, default False) Use a simpler but slower trace method.
-This uses PyTracer instead of CTracer, and is only needed in very unusual circumstances.
+This uses the PyTracer trace function core instead of CTracer, and is only needed in very unusual circumstances.
-Try this if you get seemingly impossible results.

 .. _config_paths: